Slabserver/slabserver.github.io/docs/documentation/minecraft/tweaks/pl3xmap.md

 ## Markers

-Players can label their builds using a placed [Banner](https://minecraft.wiki/w/Banner), that display the same way banners do on a vanilla map.
+Players can label their builds using a placed [Banner](https://minecraft.wiki/w/Banner), that appears on Pl3xMap banners do on a vanilla map.

 ### Adding a Marker

-Right-click with an open map in your main hand on a placed banner to add a marker to Pl3xMap at that position.
-The name and colour of the banner will also be used for the marker.
+Right-clicking a placed banner with a map in your main hand to add a marker on Pl3xMap at that position.

+The name and colour of the placed banner will also be used for the marker.

 ### Removing a Marker